 List of 25 to Consider

-- To know God and to love God.
+- Know God and to love God.

-- To have a purpose in life.
+- Have a purpose in life.

-- To be free from the bondage of sin.
+- Free from the bondage of sin.

 - To be able to laugh when things are going wrong.

-- To be able to overlook other people’s irritating qualities.
+- To overlook other people’s irritating qualities.

-- To be able to make other people happy.
+- Make other people happy.

 - To be honest and to have integrity.